Here's what you need to know about Debt Management Plans (DMPs).

 Paying a lump sum off the debt by instalments and the creditor writing off the rest

 No payments for a fixed period

 Struggling to pay your DMP?

 You may find you're struggling to make the payments on your debt management plan (DMP).
 If this happens to you, it's important you take action straight away - if you bury your head in the sand, you could make the problem worse.

 Top tip - if you're in a DMP, it's normally not a good idea to take on any more debt, such as an overdraft or credit card.

 If you feel that you need to take on more debt, for example, if you've had some unexpected costs such as urgent repairs to your home, talk to your DMP provider first.
-They may be able to re-negotiate your DMP payments which would leave you with more money to pay for your other costs.

 Why are you struggling to pay?

 There are a number of reasons why you might find you're struggling to make the payments on your DMP.
 Here are a few reasons: